pvavra/temp-ipsy/docs/open-science/research-data-management/bids.md

     ### EEG conversion with Fieldtrip (Matlab based)

-    The following code has been adapted from the example provided in the [fieldtrip page](https://www.fieldtriptoolbox.org/example/bids_eeg/) for further information read the official documentation.
+    The following code has been adapted from an example provided in the [fieldtrip page](https://www.fieldtriptoolbox.org/example/bids_eeg/), for further information read the official documentation.

     - `sub` is the subject number as integer, `runs` is a vector containing the run numbers.
-    - `cfg`: It is the general `struct` used by fieldtrip to provide the information to `data2bids` that is the actual fieldtrip converter. there are many fields that you can fill in please check the official documentation.
+    - `cfg`: It is the general `struct` used by fieldtrip to provide the information to `data2bids` that is the actual fieldtrip converter.
+    `cfg` offers the possibility to provide the information also for the metadata, please check the official documentation.
     - `cfg.method`: This field defines the kind of action you want to take with the converter.
-In case your data type is not recommdended by BIDS, meaning is neither the BrainVision nor the Europena format, then it is set to `'convert'` and the data will be converted to the BrainVision format.
-Otherwise is just sufficient to set it to `'copy'`.
+In case your eeg data type is not recommedended by BIDS, meaning is neither the BrainVision nor the European format, it is set to `'convert'` and the data will be converted to the BrainVision format.
+Otherwise it is set to `'copy'` and the data will be onyl copied and restructured according to BIDS.

-    !!! note "About this example"
-        This is just an example of how a conversion script might look like, you are free to use your own script and your own approach.
-In this case the script is a function to facilitate the usage with Slurm.
-Additionally, it considers the option with multiple runs, which is not always the case.
+    This function considers eeg data split into different runs, only to exemplify a specific case.
+Often raw data consist of one single recording per subejct.

     ```matlab title="Fieldtrip bids conversion"
-    function [] = eeg2bids(sub, runs, datadir, ext)
+    function cfg = eeg2bids(sub, runs, datadir, ext)
     %EEG2BIDS bids fieldtrip convertion
     %   sub  = integer
     %   runs = vector od integers